A Story From: Pakistan

 The prince thanked him, and put the packets carefully away in his turban.

 Dorani proceeded to her own room where were set two large basins, one filled with rose oil perfume and one of water.
-In these she washed herself, and then she arrayed herself in a robe of silver, and wound about her strings of pearls, while a wreath of roses crowned her hair.
+In these she washed herself, and then she arrayed herself in a robe of silver, and wound about her neck strings of pearls, while a wreath of roses crowned her hair.
 When fully dressed, she seated herself upon a four-legged stool over which was a canopy with silken curtains.
 These she drew around her.
-Then called out, "Fly, stool!"
+Then she called out, "Fly, stool, fly!"

 Instantly the stool rose up in the air.
 The invisible prince, who had watched all these proceedings with great wonder, seized it by one leg as it flew away, and found himself being borne through the air at a rapid rate.